 Today’s decision is a major victory for franchised motor vehicle dealers throughout New York, which will have a far-reaching impact on the dealer/manufacturer business relationship.

 NYSADA and GNYADA both wrote Amicus briefs in support of Beck Chevrolet in this matter.
 NADA contributed funds to help Beck Chevrolet with the litigation.
 Also, NYSADA/NADA’s Sales Effectiveness Study along with NYSADA’s Automotive Outlook, helped point out the flaws of using statewide averaging as a Sales Effectiveness Standard.
 These resources were extremely helpful to Beck Chevrolet in providing much needed statistical back up and support.

-If you have any questions about this regulation change, please contact the Association at (518) 463-1148 and speak to Bob Vancavage (ext.
-204) or Ed Richardson (210).
+If you have any questions on this issue, please contact the Association at (518) 463-1148 and speak with Bob Vancavage (ext.
+204) or Ed Richardson (ext.
+210).